What Does It Mean to Fail Field Sobriety Tests When Arrested for DUI in Massachusetts?

 You have received a copy of your Massachusetts OUI police report, and it says you failed.
-You feel panicked.
-Don’t worry; there are several factors that can contribute to an officer claiming you failed field sobriety tests; in most cases, when I look at the report I will find you did very well.
+You panic.
+Don’t worry; there are several factors that can contribute to an officer claiming you failed field sobriety tests; in most cases when I look at the report, I will find you did very well.

-Weather, medical conditions, and nerves can all affect your performance.
+Weather, medical conditions, and nerves can all impact your performance on field sobriety tests.
 Also, on almost all reports police officers will claim failure.
 What this failure means will vary from case to case.

 - Officers unsure of how to judge a particular part of the test.
 For example, many officers do not know that a person does not have to literally touch their feet together when performing the walk and turn test, but only need to keep them 1⁄2 inch apart.

-- Some officers admit they have not read the police manual and instead perform the test based only on their experiences as an officer.
+- Officers lack of police manual knowledge.
+Some officers admit they have not read the police manual and instead perform the test based only on their experiences as an officer.

-In fact, many officers make field sobriety tests harder by not understanding the correct scoring.
+In fact, many officers make field sobriety tests harder because they do not understand the correct scoring.
 Additionally, the police report will not reveal additional factors that may have contributed to your failure, such as:

 - Weather conditions